Q.: Why is it important to distinguish between margin and leverage?

 A: A challenge for many novice traders in CFDs is deciding how much money to commit to each trade.
 Some CFD brokers like to tout their competitive margin requirements for stocks to get you to sign up but you shouldn't factor this too heavily as leverage can quickly kill you if you overgear your account.

-To illustrate this we will open two positions with a $5000 account size -:
+To illustrate the margin and leverage points we will open two positions with a $5000 account size -:

 Dummy Trade 1